dapivei/harmful-content-removal/README.md

 - **images.ipynb**: Notebook for generating harmful images.
 - **prompts.ipynb**: Notebook for collecting and managing harmful prompts.
 - **summary.ipynb**: Contains a summary and presentation of experimental results.
+- **inpainting.ipynb**: Notebook for inpainting and visualizing the inpainted results.
+- **revise prompt.ipynb**: Notebook for getting safe revised prompt using LLM in the inpainting step.
+- **ssim.ipynb**: Calculating the semantic similarity.

 **src/**
 - Contains executable scripts for harmful segment detection and inpainting.